Visual & Installer - Features

 Visual & Installer is really high tied with Visual Studion and also with NSIS and Inno Setup.
 If you used to use dynamic help system in your preferred programming language you can use it also for NSIS language and Inno Setup language.

-Simply press F1 anytime you need a help and appropriate help (manual file) will be opened.
-Dymanic help is of course context sensitive!
 If you are not use about some parameter of you need more info about command then select it and press F1 - again manual is opened and selected item is immediately searched.

 No more need for googling or looking for manuals is necessary.
 Save your time!